 - Both prongs have to be satisfied for the injury to be compensable under workers’ compensation.
 Each case is decided based on the case-specific facts.
 Some examples of injuries that could be compensable are:

 - If an employee is injured during a commute and the employer provided the vehicle in which the worker traveled to and from the workplace.

-- Special errand: the employer directed an employee to perform a task that took them off the worksite.
+- If the employer directed an employee to perform a task (special errand) that took them off the worksite.

-- Parking lot rule: if the employer exercises control over the parking lot, it becomes part of the employment environment and injuries are compensable.
+- If the employer exercises control over the parking lot (parking lot rule), it becomes part of the employment environment and injuries are compensable.

-- Traveling employees: when employees are traveling, they are considered to be continuously in the course and scope of employment, generally even when the worker is injured during personal activities.
+- When employees are traveling, they are considered to be continuously in the course and scope of employment continuously (generally even when the worker is injured during personal activities).

 Traveling employees can be considered no longer “in the course and scope of employment” when there is a distinct departure or detour.
 For example, if they travel to Maryland for a work conference, and then take several days to visit family in the area before flying back home.

 Q: Are there any kind of work injuries not covered by workers’ compensation?

 A: From a medical standpoint, an injury that was not caused in material part by work activities, or an occupational disease not caused in major part by work activities.
 For example, if someone has had asthma all their life and they get asthma symptoms at work, that wouldn’t be considered an occupational disease because it wasn’t caused “in major part” by work activities.
 From a legal standpoint, there are several situations where an injury or disease would not be compensable.
 For example: